Wednesday, April 17, 2024

 Footnotes:

-²What exactly is righteous living or living righteously?
-When our conduct is perfectly aligned with God's design and will.
 And what is God's design and will for us and all creation?
 That in everything we do and say we honor and glorify him.
-In doing so, we also experience our own significance - glory.
+In doing so we also experience our own significance - glory.

+God's love for us is first and our responding back to him in love is the result.
 We will not value or love God above all others until we experience his value or love for us.

 Which comes first our valuing and loving Him or Him valuing and loving us?
+We love him because he first loved us.

-There are several other reasons some believe Paul dictated it.
-Primarily because, as far as we know, all but one of Paul's letters (including Hebrews) was dictated.
 Also Luke was a highly educated Greek national and medical doctor, fluent in proper Greek.
 Hebrews was written with grammatical precision, using several words unique to the book of Hebrews.
 This was uncharacteristic of Paul's other letters but similar to the style used in the gospel of Luke.
-For these reasons, many think Paul didn't write it.
+For these reasons, many think Paul didn't write it but dictated it to Luke.
+Explaing why it has characteristics of both Paul and Luke.
+The fact that he considered himself the apostle to the Gentile adds even more credibility to this view.

 Friday, March 15, 2024